VALAWAI/C1_llm_dialogue_manager/README.md

 The component can be customised with the identifier for the character impersonated by the dialogue manager.

 The component runs in a _Docker_ container, and communicates with a _RabbitMQ_ message broker.
-As a large language model it supports _OpenAi_ chat models; in the future, support will be added for the _HuggingFace_ models.
+As a large language model it supports _OpenAI_ chat models; in the future, support will be added for the _HuggingFace_ models.

 ## Data Flow